-Mira Kinn, MA

-Program Manager/ Academic Coordinator

 E-mail: mira@kulturstudier.org

-Mira worked as a Seminar Leader for Kulturstudier from 2018 and is the Academic Coordinator since 2022.
+Mira worked as a Seminar Leader for Kulturstudier from 2018 and has been the Academic Coordinator since 2022.
 Her academic background is in International Studies and Media, which she studied at Leiden University (B.A.) and for her postgraduate degree at University Pompeu Fabra (Barcelona).
 Her dissertation dealt with the intricate relationship between media and democracy in Latin America, by reflecting on violence against journalists.
-She further worked as Research Associate at the University Pompeu Fabra's EU funded project THINKClima, which studied climate change denial in Europe by European think tanks.
-Mira worked in digital journalism and marketing with a focus on democratization in the past, and currently works as a Lead-Consultant for the Berlin based public policy consultancy "Beyond Group", focusing on social impact the MENA region.
+She further worked as a Research Associate at the University Pompeu Fabra's EU-funded project THINKClima, which studied climate change denial in Europe by European think tanks.
+Mira worked in digital journalism and marketing with a focus on democratization in the past, and currently works as a Lead-Consultant for the Berlin-based public policy consultancy "Beyond Group", focusing on social impact in the MENA region.

 She further co-founded her own NGO Correspondents of the World.